 Our tests and assessments have found that if you're after a safe VPN, then the most secure VPN you can choose is either NordVPN, IPVanish or PureVPN.
 Each of these impressed with their excellent security and privacy features and reassuring approach to how they handle data.

 Security is the obvious stand-out feature to consider when buying a VPN.
 After all, the entire point of using a virtual private network to access the internet is to ensure that your activity remains just that – private.

 If you travel for work and do business on unsecured public networks, you'll likely need the most secure VPN available.
 Even if you just want a VPN to access a website in another territory, an absolutely secure connection can offer peace of mind.

-You can click each brand name to jump to our mini-reviews below, or scroll down a tad to see our graph charting every feature and price to expect from our top ten most secure VPNs.
+You can click each brand name to jump to our reviews below, or scroll down a tad to see our graph charting every feature and price to expect from our top ten most secure VPNs.

-- PureVPN – The best VPN Tech.co has tested; stays secure and easy to use at the same time
+- NordVPN – The best VPN Tech.co has tested; Nord keeps you secure and it's easy to use at the same time

 - IPVanish – A cost-effective VPN choice with plenty of features and rock-solid privacy

 - PureVPN– A simple to use VPN with excellent security settings